tiramisulabs/seyfert/README.md

 ## Installation
 > [!NOTE]
-> You **NEED** Node.js 18>= for this to work, also we recomended Node.js 20 LTS and Bun latest
+> You **NEED** Node.js 18>= for this to work, Node.js 20 LTS and Bun latest are recommended
 ```sh
 pnpm add seyfert
 ```

-> You may use your preferred package manager, for this example I am using PNPM since is more efficient.
+> You may use your preferred package manager, for this example PNMP is being used since it’s more efficient.

 # Useful links